luigilangella/milestone-project-4/README.md

 2. Create at top level directory a Procfile to allow heroku to know the language used in the project:
    - type: web: gunicorn food_store.wsgi:application
    - save the file.
-3. Choose one of the database available from heroku(i use postgree SQL in this project)
+3. Choose one of the database available from heroku(I use postgree SQL in this project)
 4. Go to your heroku dashboard / settings and provide all the environment variables (config vars) required for the website to work (same as to run locally), also set the DISABLE_COLLECTSTATIC to 1 as the project is set to store all the static files to a AWS bucket which you will have to set up.
 5. Connect the heroku project to the github repository and enable automatic deploy so that if any changes get pushed to github a new build will automatically executed from heroku and the project updated.